-This Scheme will be reported on annually.
+This Scheme and equalities objectives will be reported on annually.
 Progress against the action plan will be evaluated and the impact of the action and activities assessed.
-Copies will be displayed in the school reception area and it will be referenced in school newsletters and in the school's prospectus, school website.
+Copies will be displayed in the school reception area and the school website.